-Hiring forecasts for 2016 have shown a bullish trend, and employers aiming to increase the headcount must differentiate themselves from the competition in order to win talent.
+Hiring forecasts and recruiting trends for 2021 have shown a bullish trend, and employers aiming to increase the headcount must differentiate themselves from the competition in order to win talent.

 Many of the recruiting trends like — Employer Branding, Talent Analytics, repairing the candidate experience and leveraging HR technologies — are likely to prevail in the industry.

-As the employment market continues to tighten, it will become increasingly difficult for employers to find the quality skilled candidates to meet their needs.
+As the employment market continues to tighten, it will become increasingly difficult for employers to find quality skilled candidates to meet their needs.
 Attracting and retaining talent will also remain a challenge as candidates experience an increase in the number of competitive job offers, along with better salaries and opportunities.
 Hence companies are bound to follow even more strategical approaches to acquire talent, attract and retain the talent.
-Some of them are illustrated below:
+Some of the most popular recruiting trends are illustrated below:

 1. Focus on Employer Branding: